ablassejr/SquadOVApiServer/docs/DEPLOY.md

     1.  `echo "deb http://ppa.launchpad.net/ansible/ansible/ubuntu trusty main" | sudo tee -a /etc/apt/sources.list`
     2.  `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 93C4A3FD7BB9C367`
     3.  `sudo apt update && sudo apt install ansible`
-    4. Modify `/etc/ansible/hosts` and add the external IP of the newly created VM instance to a group called `vm`.
+    4. Modify `/etc/ansible/hosts` and add the external IP of the newly created VM instance to a group called `$ENV`.
 Make it look like the following.

     ```
-    [vm]
+    [$ENV]
     IP_ADDRESS_HERE
     ```

+    Note that you can't have special characters in the group name so change `$ENV` only when dealing with Ansible.
 6. You will now need to enable your machine to SSH into your VM instance in an Ansible friendly way.
     1. `ssh-keygen -t rsa -b 4096 -C $(whoami)`
     2. `cp PUB_FILE GCLOUD_PUB_FILE`.
 Replace `PUB_FILE` with the public key you just generated.
     3. Open `GCLOUD_PUB_FILE` in an editor and append the username part of your SSH public key to the front. e.g. If your key looks like `ssh-rsa KEY_VALUE USERNAME` change it to `USERNAME:sh-rsa KEY_VALUE USERNAME`
     1. `gcloud compute project-info add-metadata --metadata-from-file ssh-keys=GCLOUD_PUB_FILE`
-    2. Running `ansible all -m ping` should now succeed.
+    2. Running `ansible $ENV -m ping` should now succeed.
 7. Go here in your browser and enable the SQL Admin API: `https://console.developers.google.com/apis/api/sqladmin.googleapis.com/overview?project=$ENV`
 8. Go to Cloudflare.com and add DNS entries for the root, `app`, `auth`, and `api` subdomains to `${DEPLOYMENT_DOMAIN}`.
-See the IP address to be the external static IP of the Google Cloud VM you created.
+Set the IP address to be the external static IP of the Google Cloud VM you created.
 **NOTE**: Unless you are deploying for the root subdomain `squadov.gg`, do not allow Cloudflare to proxy these domains.
 9. Before deploying the support infrastructure, we will need to create the NGINX container.
    1. `cd $SRC/devops/docker/nginx`